The Friday Lecture Series is free to all lifelong learning members and the public. Bring a friend!

 The community is invited to attend this semester’s Friday Lecture Series at the University of Delaware’s Osher Lifelong Learning Institute (OLLI).
 This event is free and open to the public for adults of all ages.
 Free and accessible parking is available.

-The OLLI Senior Expo and Friday Lecture Series are free and open to the public — no membership or age requirement!
+The OLLI Friday Lecture Series is free and open to the public — no membership or age requirement!

 Seating at the Friday Lecture Series is offered on a first-come, first-served basis.
 The OLLI Friday Lecture Series is free, but RSVPs are requested.

 This fall, the world’s two oldest airlines in continuous operation will be celebrating their centennials.
 While we take air travel for granted today, it was quite an adventure a century ago and available only to the wealthy and the daring.
 Join us as we take a journey into the first 20 years of commercial air travel, 1919 to 1939.
 From almost primitive flying machines to luxurious flying boats, the early days of commercial air travel were filled with technological advances, adventure and excitement.
 Colorful vintage travel posters recall the exciting story of the development of passenger air travel.